 The Continental Farms transportation plan conforms to the current Pima County transportation plan and proposed improvements.
-Additional corridors or new lanes are not required to meet the traffic demands of the project and ensure adequate levels of service.
+Corridors and new lanes, as mentioned above, may be required to support the development of Continental Farms in the future.
 The transportation facilities will achieve and maintain the County's level of service standards concurrently with development.
-Phased TIA's are proposed as development occurs to ensure that Continental Farms will provide the necessary infrastructure to service its traffic demand.
+Traffic impact studies will be completed commensurate with each development phase to ensure that the necessary infrastructure is in place to serve actual project traffic demands.

-Traffic Impact Study
+Traffic Impact Study Needs